daivikbhatia/PySwing/README.md

 ## Word from me

-I started this project because of passion for coding, data science, and trading.
-I take daily trades from my discord channel based on this project and additional analysis.
-So far the trades taken from this have been profitable for me.
-THIS IS NOT A TRADING TIP or ADVICE.
-My dream for this project is to add a lot more functionality, features and usecases.
+I started this project out of a passion for coding, data science, and trading.
+My vision for this project is to continue expanding it with more functionality, features, and use cases.

 Happy coding!